Living in Fulham

 Generally, yes.
 Fulham is a nice area to live.
 It is made up of a diverse population both culturally and demographically.
 Meaning, anyone with the means can always find their place.

 If you have a thing for nature and scenery, this might be the place for you.
-A good part of the river Thames flows across Fulham, a walk by the river would be a good way to spend your time.
+A good part of the River Thames flows across Fulham, and a walk by the river would be a good way to spend your time.

-Another way you can spend your sunny afternoons is by visiting one of the many green spaces such as Riverside Bishop's park.
+Another way you can spend your sunny afternoons is by visiting one of the many green spaces such as Riverside Bishop's Park.
 It was the former home to the bishops of London.
 However, it serves as a museum now.
-Other spaces you can visit include the Fulham palace, Parsons green, and South Park.
+Other spaces you can visit include Fulham Palace, Parsons Green, and South Park.

 There is also the exclusive club, the Hurlingham Club, which is famous for cricket, golf, and polo.
-If you're wondering whether Fulham is a wealthy area, you'll find several top brand shops in the area like Waitrose and Mark and Spencer's which is a clear indication that the area has a wealthy population.
+If you're wondering whether Fulham is a wealthy area, you'll find several top brand shops in the area like Waitrose and Marks and Spencer which is a clear indication that the area has a wealthy population.

 Things to do in Fulham